intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/install.md

 # Installation

 ## Install Java
-You need to download and install JDK in the environment, and properly set the environment variable `JAVA_HOME`, which is required by Spark.
+You need to download and install JDK in the environment, and properly set the environment variable `JAVA_HOME`.
 JDK8 is highly recommended.

 ```bash
 # For Ubuntu